Word Length Formulae and Normal Forms of Conjugacy Classes in Surface Groups: Introduction

 \begin{thm} Let $\pi_1(\Sigma_g)$ be a surface group with a minimal geometric presentation $P$.
 Then there exists a positive integer $t$ dividing $4g$ such that for any $1\neq x\in \pi_1(\Sigma_g)$, the following formulae (with respect to $P$) hold: \begin{enumerate} \item $|x^{2t}|> |x^{t}|$; \item $|x^{kt}|=(k-1)(|x^{2t}|-|x^{t}|) +|x^{t}|, ~\forall k\geq 1$; \item $\tau(x)=\frac{|x^{2t}|-|x^{t}|}{t}$. \end{enumerate} In particular, the canonical presentation $\left\langle a_1, \ldots, a_{2g} \mid\prod_{i=1}^g[a_{2i-1},a_{2i}]\right\rangle$ is minimal geometric and $t$ can be taken as $2g$.

 \end{thm}

+Finally, we present applications concerning the computation of some growth rates of surface groups.
+By using Lemma \ref{lem for Xw types}, we provide a rough estimate of the standard growth rate, see Proposition \ref{exam standard growth}.
+By Theorem \ref{main thm3 conj. class}, we demonstrate the equality of the standard growth rate, the conjugacy growth rate and the primitive conjugacy growth rate of a surface group, see Proposition \ref{prop for primitive conjugacy}, which has already been studied \cite{AC17,GY22}.

 This paper is organized as follows.
 In Section \ref{sect D-reduced and S-reduced}, we first introduce some basic definitions and notations, especially the Gr\"{o}bner-Shirshov basis $D$ and the rewriting system $S$, and then prove that they are equivalent.
 In Section \ref{sect cyclically irreducible words}, to prepare for the subsequent sections, we demonstrate some certain cyclically irreducible words.
 In Section \ref{sect proof of main thms}, we prove the key Theorem \ref{thm normal forms of power elements (original main thm1)} and Theorem \ref{main thm1 (original main thm2)}.
 Considering the extensive discussions in the proof of Proposition \ref{prop classification of LLFR of X^2}, we first introduce the ideas and procedures of our proof in Section \ref{sect. proof of key Proposition}, and then place the detailed proof in Appendix \ref{sect appendix for some detailed proofs of props}, which is through a lengthy process of case-by-case analysis.
 In Section \ref{sect classification of reductions}, we give a complete classification of reductions.
 For the sake of completeness and readability, we list them in Appendix \ref{sect appendix tables for reductions}.
 In Section \ref{sect normal form of conjugacy classes}, we mainly discuss the normal forms of conjugacy classes, present several algorithms and prove Corollary \ref{cor conj-power algo.}, and analyze the differences between our conjugation algorithm and Dehn's conjugation algorithm.
-Finally in Section \ref{sect from sym. pre. to any pre.}, we generalize our formulae from the symmetric presentation to any minimal geometric presentation and prove Theorem \ref{main thm4 word length formulae more rough}.
+Then in Section \ref{sect from sym. pre. to any pre.}, we generalize our formulae from the symmetric presentation to any minimal geometric presentation and prove Theorem \ref{main thm4 word length formulae more rough}.
+Finally in Section \ref{sect remark}, we show an application on calculating some growths in a surface group.